Slion/Fulguris/README.md

 ## Test

-The best way to contribute is to actually use Fulguris.
+The best way to contribute is to use Fulguris.
 There is no beta test program yet.
 However releases tend to be published more often on [Slions.net] and it is easy to switch back to an [earlier version] if needed.
 Please report issues on [GitHub](https://github.com/slion/fulguris/issues).

 ## Rate